-Budget provision is also available for minor, short ad hoc training courses that become available.

-For this plan period, the following training needs have been identified:

-- Minor ad hoc courses when they become available - 1 week Food Microbiology Course at Leeds or Warwick for 1 EHO

-Cascade training is provided by the officer attending an external training course to other officers in the service.
+The training budget is allocated primarily to those staff in the whole service that are identified as requiring further training to develop their professional and technical skills for the job that they are required to carry out and to deliver Corporate Objectives Budget provision is also available for minor, short ad hoc training courses that become available.
+For this plan period, the following training needs have been identified: Minor ad hoc courses when they become available 1 week Food Microbiology Course at Leeds or Warwick for 1 EHO Cascade training is provided by the officer attending an external training course to other officers in the service.
 Periodic meetings are organised to discuss matters and issues of consistency arising under this service plan area.

-Minutes of the Essex Chief Environmental Health Officers Food Group and the Food Study Group are circulated to officers in the food service.

-The Housing, Health & Community Care service and the Council supports Environmental Health Officers that wish to obtain corporate membership of the Chartered Institute of Environmental Health (C.I.E.H) by taking the Assessment of Professional Competence (APC).
+Minutes of the Essex Environmental Health Management Group's Food Group and the Food Study Group are circulated to officers in the food service.
+The Housing, Health & Community Care service and the Council supports Environmental Health Officers that wish to obtain Chartered Status of the Chartered Institute of Environmental Health (C.I.E.H) by taking the Assessment of Professional Development (APD).
 All E.H.Os that are members of the C.I.E.H. are required to undergo at least 20 hours of Continuous Professional Development (CPD) per year.
 Whilst officers are responsible for monitoring the amount they have done in a year the service recognises this need and supports staff in achieving the minimum amount required by the CPD scheme.
 In house training may be organised throughout the year by individuals.

 Every officer authorised to carry out food hygiene inspections and enforcement will receive structured on-going training, which may take the form of in house training, formal visits or vocational visits.
 The minimum ongoing/update training is 10 hours per year and is recorded.
 Officers who have not enforced food law for some time are put through structured revision training before resuming food law enforcement duties.
 The minimum revision training is 15 hours and is recorded.
-Officers returning to food law enforcement duties after an absence of more than 3 years are monitored by a more senior officer experienced in food law enforcement for a 5.0 QUALITY ASSESSMENT minimum period of 3 months.
-Before new officers undertake food law enforcement duties independently, they are supervised and monitored by a more senior officer experienced in food law enforcement for up to 6 months.
-The following peer reviews are carried out: Contractor All letters are checked for compliance with codes of practise and guidance, and to determine the need for a revisit; All computer inspection documents are checked for accuracy of the risk rating and to agree when a rating has been reduced; All reports of inspections are checked for accuracy; 1 full audit using Section's "Management Quality Audit Form" is carried out on a completed high risk inspection per month.
+Officers returning to food law enforcement duties after an absence of more than 3 years are monitored by a more senior officer experienced in food law enforcement for a minimum period of 3 months.
+5.0 QUALITY ASSESSMENT Before new officers undertake food law enforcement duties independently, they are supervised and monitored by a more senior officer experienced in food law enforcement for up to 6 months.
+The following peer reviews are carried out: Contractor All letters are checked for compliance with codes of practise and guidance, and to determine the need for a revisit; All computer inspection documents are checked for accuracy of the risk rating and to agree when a rating has been reduced; All reports of inspections are checked for accuracy; I full audit using Section's "Management Quality Audit Form" is carried out on a completed high risk inspection per month.
 This involves a desk-top check and a visit.
 Therefore, 12 audits to be carried out for the period.
-The contractor will carry out approximately 198 high risk inspections.
-Therefore the audit rate is (12/198)100=6.06%.
+The contractor will carry out approximately 218 high risk inspections.
+Therefore the audit rate is (12/218)100=5.50%.